Seabert: Production history

-At the origin of the Seabert project, Match 3 – created par Luc Royer, Philippe Marin and Jacques Morel – was an advertising studio aimed primarily at the comic industry.
+At the origin of the Seabert project, Match 3 – created by Luc Royer, Philippe Marin and Jacques Morel – was an advertising studio aimed primarily at the comic industry.
 Marc Tortarolo, sensitivized by the impact of a Scandinavian commercial about the killing of baby seals, proposed the concept of an animated series on the subject.

 In order to finance the project, Marc prospected with the European Committee for the Protection of Fur Animals, which allowed the creation of a pilot episode with École de dessin animé de Paris.
 This pilot was intended to be an advertising spot for the awareness of the cause, but the team went further and wanted to make it a television series.

 For the needs of the series, Éric Turlot was hired as co-writer, and the production company BZZ Films was created and managed by Marc Tortarollo.
 The team looked for ways to broadcast their cartoon but, in 1985, the creation of the two private channels La Cinq and TV6 complicated things.
 It is with Jacqueline Joubert (head of Antenne 2's youth service) that the studio was able to launch the series (in premises at 20, rue J.J.
 Rousseau in Ivry-sur-Seine).
 They completed the team in order to start producing Seabert.